Teaching is my passion. And passion is my craft.

 I try to keep my classroom an open environment where students can also share their experiences or train of thoughts which I believe leads to a healthy learning atmosphere.

-3) Go out your comfort zone
+3) Go out of your comfort zone

-Try something new, try something you hate, you’ll be surprised to see that it’s something that can help and give you a different look in things.
+Try something new, try something you hate, you’ll be surprised to see that it’s something that can help and give you a different look at things.
 If you hate a certain type of teaching approach, try to give it a go.

 And if it turns out something that you seem to have like, you have yourself a new territory to learn and explore.
 Keep moving forward even if it is something you’re not looking forward to.
 It might be something worth the effort.

 4. Create and Decorate your own life map